How to Store & Preserve Watercolor Paintings

 Ensure Cleanliness

 Maintaining cleanliness throughout the whole process is essential to the preservation of your artwork.
-Always ensure that your hands and tools used are always clean.
+Always ensure that your hands and tools used are clean.
 Dust, fingerprints, smoke, oil, food particles, etc., are just some of the things to look out for.
+Lastly, make sure that the brushes and other tools are also cleaned regularly after each use.

-How to Preserve Watercolor Painting on Paper
+How to Preserve Watercolor Paintings on Paper

 There are a few specific things you keep in mind when deciding to put your watercolor artworks on paper away for a long duration of time.
-Some of the things you need to know are:

 Always Keep the Paintings Flat and Horizontal